Author: Susan

 • Wicked Problems

-Organizational Problems are Wicked Problems
+Wicked Problems

 A wicked problem is one that is just too complex and messy (comprising multiple problem-elements) to be easily defined.
 As it can’t be defined, it can’t be resolved using regular analysis methods, such as those used to generate IT system requirements.
 Different stakeholders will define the problem in different ways, depending on the parts they have encountered in their work.
 The emergence of multiple problem-definitions as the problem is explored distinguishes “wicked” problems from the “tame” problems that organizational analysts and IT systems developers typically deal with.
 While tame problems can be defined in terms of goals, rules, and relate to a clear scope of action, wicked problems consist of many, interrelated problems, each with its own organizational scope and goals.
-As a result, wicked problems have vague, emergent goals and boundaries.
-Ways of framing wicked problems are negotiated among stakeholders who hold radically different views of the organization (Rittel & Webber, 1973).
+Because so many different stakeholders are involved, each with their own set of problems, wicked problems — and the problem-situation in which they exist — are structured in ways that complicate problem-solving.

 “It comes as no particular surprise to discover that a scientist formulates problems in a way which requires for their solution just those techniques in which he himself is especially skilled.”